Vast Data aims to be guiding star for AI stack ahead of Cosmos event

 Data storage is all the rage again, with global data predicted to reach 200 zettabytes by 2025, half of which will be in the cloud.
 Only five years ago, that number was 41 zettabytes.

 One of the primary reasons for the rapid increase in data volume is the shift from text-based to multimodal models and the development of super intelligent and artificial intelligence systems.
-Many companies are battling for the AI crown, but Vast Data Inc., the fast-growing data computing platform, has positioned itself as the backbone for a data space shaped by machine learning.
+Many companies are battling for the AI crown, but Vast Data Inc., the fast-growing data computing platform, has positioned itself as the backbone for a data space shaped by deep learning.

 The company’s prospects look bright — the market for next-generation storage is anticipated to grow to $150 billion in 2032, at a compound annual growth rate of 10%, and Vast has lucrative partnerships with Nvidia Corp. and cloud service providers.
-One would do well to ask what Vast is bringing to data storage and how it fits into the AI ecosystem.
+One would do well to ask what Vast is bringing to data infrastructure and how it fits into the AI ecosystem.

 “There’s a huge data problem,” said Jeff Denworth, co-founder of Vast, in an exclusive interview with theCUBE.
 “We sit in the center of that whole pipeline.
 Our system is both a distributed enterprise data warehouse and a distributed unstructured data store, so every single step of the pipeline can be solved with a unified high-performance and extremely affordable enterprise platform.
 It’s way more than just training.
 There’s a whole lot more that goes into it.”